froderystad/jsf-conversations-playground/README.md

 I created this small project to experiment with CDI scopes in JSF-applications.
 Other than that, it does nothing useful :)

-It requires Java 1.7 (or higher) and Maven to build.
+It requires Java 1.7 (or higher) and Maven to build, and a Java EE 7 application server to run.

 Build with: